jurtasun/rcds_nextflow_intro/chapter2/README.md

 ### Chapter 2.
 Channels and operators

-We have seen how to provide a variable input to a process by providing the input in the process call directly: `say_hello(params.greet)`.
-In practice, that approach has major limitations; namely that it only works for very simple cases where we only want to run the process once, on a single value.
-In most realistic cases, we want to process multiple values (e.g., experimental data for multiple samples), so we need a more sophisticated way to handle inputs.
+In most realistic cases, we want to process multiple values, like experimental data for multiple samples, so we need a more sophisticated way to handle inputs.
 That is what Nextflow **channels** are for.
 Channels are queues designed to handle inputs efficiently and shuttle them from one step to another, and work in multi-step workflows.
 In this part of the course, we will learn how to use a channel to handle multiple inputs from a variety of different sources.
 You will also learn to use **operators** to transform and manipulate channel contents as needed.

-### Warmup: Run `hello_channels.nf` script

 Write the following code which reproduces the exercise we did in the last chapter.
 Let's begin by creating a file called `hellow_channels.nf`.